 A small command line application that lets you store and retrieve short notes quick

-Remindme configuration is placed in a JSON file at ~/.remindme
+Remindme configuration is placed in a JSON file at ~/.remindme.

 An external editor is necessary for editing existing remindmes.
 This configures Remindme to open up the editor when adding or editing remindmes.